Diploma of Business Studies

-Course structureThe Diploma of Business Studies consists of eight units including seven core units of study and one elective unit which provides you with foundation skills to either undertake further study in a business-related bachelor degree or enter into employment.
+Course structureThe Diploma of Business Studies consists of eight units, made up of seven core units and one elective unit from a specified list.

 Credit transfer informationIf you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

 |Term 3, 2023||Melbourne|